Cluj-Napoca: 16th–18th centuries

 In terms of religion, Protestant ideas first appeared in the middle of the 16th century.
 During Gáspár Heltai's service as preacher, Lutheranism grew in importance, as did the Swiss doctrine of Calvinism.
 By 1571, the Turda (Torda) Diet had adopted a more radical religion, Ferenc Dávid's Unitarianism, characterised by the free interpretation of the Bible and denial of the dogma of the Trinity.
 Stephen Báthory founded a Catholic Jesuit academy in the city in order to promote an anti-Reform movement; however, it did not have much success.
 For a year, in 1600–1601, Cluj became part of the personal union of Michael the Brave.
 Under the Treaty of Carlowitz in 1699, it became part of the Habsburg monarchy.

 In the 17th century, Cluj suffered from great calamities, suffering from epidemics of the plague and devastating fires.
-The end of this century brought the end of Turkish sovereignty, but found the city bereft of much of its wealth, municipal freedom, cultural centrality, political significance and even population.
+By the end of the century, Turkish rule ended, but the city had lost much of its wealth, freedom, importance, and population.
 It gradually regained its important position within Transylvania as the headquarters of the Gubernium and the Diets between 1719 and 1732, and again from 1790 until the revolution of 1848, when the Gubernium moved to Nagyszeben (Hermannstadt), present-day Sibiu).
-In 1791, a group of Romanian intellectuals drew up a petition, known as Supplex Libellus Valachorum, which was sent to the Emperor in Vienna.
-The petition demanded the equality of the Romanian nation in Transylvania in respect to the other nations (Saxon, Szekler and Hungarian) governed by the Unio Trium Nationum, but it was rejected by the Diet of Cluj.
+In 1791, a group of Romanian intellectuals drew up a petition, known as the Supplex Libellus Valachorum, which was sent to the emperor in Vienna.
+The petition demanded equality for the Romanian nation in Transylvania with the other nations (Saxon, Szekler, and Hungarian) governed by the Unio Trium Nationum, but it was rejected by the Diet of Cluj.